Passengers receive Rocket Fisherman after six flights

 "But wait!
 Order today and you will receive a free pair of Ronco anti-DVT (or Deep Vein Thrombosis) socks.
 Pick up the phone now and the complete travel package, including the socks, can be yours for only three payments of $4.99.

 "But wait!
 If you order within the next 30 minutes, Ron will personally throw in a set of Ginsu soup spoons.
-So you get the complete travel package, the anti-DVT socks and the Ginsu soup spoon set—a total retail value of over $3,680(!)—all for three payments of $4.99 plus processing and handling fees.
+So you get the complete travel package, the anti-DVT socks and the Ginsu soup spoon set—a total retail value of over $3,680(!)—all for only three payments of $4.99 plus processing and handling fees.

 "But wait!
 When you order....